Distributed Robust Adaptive Frequency Control of Power Systems with Dynamic Loads: Controller synthesis for robust adaptive frequency control

+where $\hat{x}_{i,1}^*(t) =0, \hat{x}_{i,2}^*(t) = m_iN_i x_{i,1}(t)$.
+The first two terms in~\eqref{coo21} define the tracking error and the third term is introduced by a backstepping technique to stabilize the error dynamics as~\eqref{e11}.
+Consider inputs

-Under coordinate transformation~\eqref{coo21}, the frequency regulation problem is transformed to a stabilization problem for the same reason as~\eqref{e11}.
-The difference is that we use estimator matrix $T_i^{-1}(t)$ instead of true matrix $T_i^*(\rho_i)^{-1}$.
-The origin of the system does not change under the additional term $\hat{x}_i^{*}(t)$ in the coordinate transformation.
-Consider input
+Under coordinate transformation~\eqref{coo21}, the frequency control problem is transformed to a stabilization problem for the same reason as~\eqref{e11}.
+The difference is that we use estimated vector $\Lambda_i(t)$ instead of true vector $\Lambda_i^*(\rho_i)=\Psi_iT_i^{-1}(\rho_i)$.
+The origin of the error dynamics does not change by $\hat{x}_i^{*}(t)$.